arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Binyamin Netanyahu</strong>, Israel’s [prime minister](https://www.economist.com/middle-east-and-africa/2023/01/16/binyamin-netanyahu-rushes-to-take-on-israels-supreme-court), promised a “strong, swift and precise” response to a shooting near a synagogue in <strong>Jerusalem </strong>that killed seven people on Friday.
-The past few days have seen a series of lethal attacks.
-On Saturday a 13-year-old Palestinian boy shot and wounded two Israelis.
-And on Thursday Israeli troops killed nine Palestinians during a raid on Jenin refugee camp in the West Bank.
+<strong>Binyamin Netanyahu</strong>, Israel’s [prime minister](https://www.economist.com/middle-east-and-africa/2023/01/16/binyamin-netanyahu-rushes-to-take-on-israels-supreme-court), promised to “take steps to strengthen settlement” and “exact a price from terrorists” after seven people were shot dead near a synagogue in <strong>Jerusalem </strong>on Friday.
+Several lethal incidents have occurred in the past few days.
+On Thursday Israeli troops killed nine Palestinians during a raid on Jenin refugee camp in the West Bank.
+And on Saturday a 13-year-old Palestinian boy shot and wounded two Israelis.

 The <strong>Memphis Police Department</strong> disbanded its Scorpion unit after five of its officers were tied to the death of <strong>Tyre Nichols</strong>, an unarmed black man.
 The unit was a specialised group tasked with patrolling crime hotspots.
 Video footage showed Mr Nichols being beaten during a traffic stop on January 7th.
 He died three days later.
 The officers involved have been sacked and charged with second-degree murder.